isomerpages/mccy-cpro/_resources/2-FAQ.md

   * Yes.
 Where necessary, there can be multiple groups of 5, so long as each group is separated by at least 1 metre with no mingling across groups.
 The total number of persons must not exceed 50 (including the religious worker / teacher  (and supporting workers, if any)
   * As a best practice, we encourage a greater separation of 2 metres between groups of students attending religious classes.
   * ROs must keep within the premise limit of 100 persons (with effect 3 Oct 2020) for religious classes and other permitted religious activities (excluding congregational and other worship services).
+    * For example, ROs can have two separate religious classes comprising 50 persons each at the same time.

 **11. How many religious workers, staff and volunteers are we allowed to deploy on-site for worship services?
 Will this count towards the cap of 50 persons for worship services?**
   * Places of worship may deploy the required manpower to facilitate worship services and other permitted religious activities.
 The manpower must be limited to essential tasks, kept to a minimum number and adhere to safe management measures.